daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 gpasswd -a dean sudo
 ```

-From now on I will generally log into this server as "dean".
+From now on I will generally log into this server as "dean" instead of "root".
 If I'll need to run any commands requiring admin abilities, I just have to prepend the command with `sudo`.
 Let's say goodbye to "root" and switch to "dean".

 ```
 su - dean